arosenfeld/immunedb/docs/pipeline.rst

 Data Analysis Pipeline
 ======================
-The primary component of AIRRDB is its clonal identification pipeline which has the capability to take as input raw sequences, determine likely V and J genes, and finally group similar sequences into clones.
+The primary component of ImmuneDB is its clonal identification pipeline which has the capability to take as input raw sequences, determine likely V and J genes, and finally group similar sequences into clones.

 The pipeline is comprised of a number of steps which allows any portion of this process to be replaced by another system.
 For example, HighV-Quest could be used for V and J assignment portion.
-Further, the AIRRDB API allows developers to integrate other tools into each step of the pipeline.
+Further, the ImmuneDB API allows developers to integrate other tools into each step of the pipeline.

-This page explains the basic workflow and assumes MySQL and AIRRDB are already installed on the system.
+This page explains the basic workflow and assumes MySQL and ImmuneDB are already installed on the system.
 It does not attempt to detail all the possible options at each stage of the pipeline and users are encouraged to review the usage documentation of each command.

-AIRRDB Instance Creation
+ImmuneDB Instance Creation
 ----------------------
 It is assumed that the root user's username and password for MySQL is known.
-To create a new AIRRDB instance, one can use ``airrdb_admin``:
+To create a new ImmuneDB instance, one can use ``immunedb_admin``:

 .. code-block:: bash

-    $ airrdb_admin create DB_NAME CONFIG_DIR
+    $ immunedb_admin create DB_NAME CONFIG_DIR

 Replacing ``DB_NAME`` with an appropriate database name and ``CONFIG_DIR`` with a directory in which the database configuration will be stored will initialize